yusinto/ld-react/README.md

 * You automatically get camelCased keys as opposed to the default kebab-cased.
 * No need for redux!
 This package uses the new context api which is available from react ^16.3.0.

+## Dependency

+This needs react ^16.4.0!
+It won't work otherwise.

 ## Installation

 yarn add ld-react